 Do you recommend sealing the marble?

-Marble being a softer stone is susceptible to stains from acidic liquids such as red wine, tomato juice or lemon juice if the marble is not sealed.
+Marble being a softer stone is susceptible to stains from acidic liquids such as red wine, tomato juice or lemon juice if left on too long.

 What kind of sealant should I consider using?

 We recommend you discuss sealant options with your local paint or hardware store professionals.
 Here are a few marble sealer brands to consider: